Syracuse Herald-American, June 4

 On March 25 the Syracuse Herald-American announced its All-County basketball teams.
 Solvay's Casper Mozo made the first team, Western Division; Jim Ryan was on the second team.
 Zamiarski and Wysochanski received honorable mentions.

-Pitcher Manuel Garcia led Solvay to the Onondaga County League championship, which was won on June 10 when the Bearcats beat Fayetteville, 10-1.
-Solvay scored nine of its runs in a wild fifth inning when Fayetteville committed four errors.
+Pitcher Manuel Garcia led Solvay to the Onondaga County League baseball championship on June 10 when the Bearcats beat Fayetteville, 10-1.

-Fayetteville turned tables on Solvay, beating the Bearcats, 19-0, on October 27.
+Fayetteville's football team turned tables on Solvay, beating the Bearcats, 19-0, on October 27.
 Both teams entered the game undefeated.
-A year earlier they had played to a 7-all tie.
 Fayetteville remained undefeated and won the County League championship.
 Solvay and North Syracuse tied for second place and, fittingly, tied, 6-6, when they played each other in the last game of the season.

 Manuel Garcia starred in football, just as he had in baseball.
 The usual starting line-up for Solvay had Francemone and Joe Cilani at ends; McCadden and Fabrizzio at tackles; Armani and Calligaris at guards; Colelli at center; Forger at quarterback; Baichi and Garcia at halfback and Sharkey at fullback.
 Against Fayetteville the only Solvay substitute used was Matt Grabowski.